Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 pot—the total amount of money wagered on a hand.

-pot-limit Hold’em—a variation where in any betting round, the players can bet any amount up to what is currently in the pot.
+pot-limit Hold’em—a variation in which in any betting round, the players can bet any amount up to what is currently in the pot.

 pot odds—the ratio of the amount of money in the pot to the amount of money that a player must contribute to compete for the pot.
 For example, if you must call a $10 bet to compete for a $50 pot, the pot odds are 5 to 1.